JJ/hoborg/text/text.md

 It was nobody's fault either but the repressive Louisiana cops that a couple of our own clowns ended up in jail, but that was somehow how it all started.
-Why the clowns were sent to jail is not clear, since as I said they had not been on the parade, I said that, right?
+Why the clowns were sent to that jail in a neighborhood called Tremé and inhabited by brothers is not clear, since as I said they had not been on the parade, I said that, right?
 They might have been drunk and on the wrong side of a police officer, or just too black for the Irish copper that apparently arrested them.

-So it was not our fault either that Ted, as white as it gets but all dressed up and with the blackface makeup on went there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.
+So it was not our fault either that Ted, as white as it gets but all dressed up and with the blackface makeup on went, or rather should I say paraded dow Claiborne Avenue, up to there in the circus clown car followed by the marching band and the elephants and a few acrobats and eventually a few thousand locals to demand early release of his mates.